syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the syncfusion dropdown list members,events using this dropdownSettings.
+Specifies the Syncfusion dropdown list members, events by using this dropdownSettings.